Frequently Asked Questions

 The majority of our students submit copies of their grade reports along with their college applications.

 Our students can pursue a wide variety of activities and interests.
-In addition to course field trips -- past excursions have included Stonehenge, Versailles, and Montserrat -- students are offered the chance to participate in a range of local activities.
-These could include panel discussions with guest speakers, concerts, plays, dances, talent shows, poetry readings, or coffee socials.
+In addition to program-wide field trips -- past excursions have included Stonehenge, Versailles, and Montserrat -- students are offered the chance, daily, to participate in a range of local activities.
+These could include panel discussions with guest speakers, concerts, visits, tours, plays, dances, talent shows, poetry readings, or coffee socials.

 We also offer a wide variety of sports: some favorites include basketball, softball, soccer, cricket, pétanque, swimming, and Ultimate Frisbee.
 Classes in activities such as yoga, salsa dancing, and juggling are sometimes offered.